web-platform-tests/rfcs/rfcs/wpt-for-aams.md

 represents a mapping table in one of the AAMs including: (1) some html markup, and (2) a subtest for each accessibility API.
 The WPT webdriver client implementation is used to load HTML into the browser.
-The accessibility APIs are provide via pytest fixtures.
+The accessibility APIs are provided via pytest fixtures.
 On platforms where the subtest does not apply, the "PRECONDITION_FAILED" test result is used.